monkphin/nlaw/README.md

 5. As needed modify the title of the commit message and/or add a description as needed - for most of my web-based commits, I was using descriptions, rather than editing the title as I was doing for CLI-based commits since I was not initially aware that the title would be shown as the default commit message.

 ## Branching
 As mentioned there may be points where you are working on a significant change which could impact the functionality of the website you are working on.
-In situations like this it's beneficial to create a fork.
+In situations like this it's beneficial to create a branch.
 This effectively creates a separate work stream which can be edited and tested without impacting the existing codebase.

 To branch a repository please follow the below steps: